intel/dptf/README.txt

 Intel (R) Dynamic Platform and Thermal Framework (Intel (R) DPTF) for Chromium OS - 8.x Release

 README

 -------------------------------------------------------------------------------

 This document describes how to build and integrate DPTF to Chromimum OS.
-Please note that DPTF is already fully integrated to "rambi" and "strago" derived overlays by default if you build from the upstream code from chromium.org.
+Please note that DPTF is already fully integrated to most Intel based board overlays by default if you build from the upstream code from chromium.org.
 On overlays where DPTF is not enabled by default, you can use this guide and follow the necessary steps to build and enable it.

 This document assumes that the user has already set up the Chromium OS SDK on their development machine.
 Otherwise, please refer to Google's "Chromium OS Developer Guide" available at:

 	http://www.chromium.org/chromium-os/developer-guide